QuantEcon/lecture-python-intro/lectures/business_cycle.md

                     start_date, end_date)
 ```

-Now we plot the long-run unemployment rate in the US from 1929 to 2022 with recession defined by NBER
+Let's plot the unemployment rate in the US from 1929 to 2022 with recessions
+defined by the NBER.

 ```{code-cell} ipython3
 ---